v3lip/MalduinoW-Scripts/README.md

 Various useful scripts for the Malduino W.
 I just made this rep, so it's pretty simple right now.
 I will keep updating!

 **NOTE:** I am norwegian.
-By this I mean I have a norwegian keyboard layout, therefore I use the ´´´LOCALE DK´´´ function.
+By this I mean I have a norwegian keyboard layout, therefore I use the `LOCALE DK` function so that the scripts fit my keyboard layout.
 You may have to change that function to something that fits your layout.
+Thanks.

 This repository is made just to store my most useful scripts, made by me and various scripts I find online.
 ## Donate